This post may contain affiliate links. Read the full disclosure

 Wooden Boo Halloween Sign

 This bright coloured BOO Halloween sign is a fun decoration for your front porch or for inside your home with lots of colour and some cute embellishments to make it stand out.
 This is a simple Halloween craft project that the kids would be able to help with too.
+This is one of the easiest ways to add a touch of Halloween to your home or doorstep, while not taking up a lot of storage space for the rest of the year!

 DIY Sugar Skull Halloween Luminaries

 Learn how to make DIY Halloween luminaries for your front porch or walkway this fall.
 Crafted using laundry pod buckets, these upcycled Halloween luminaries are an affordable and fun way to decorate your home for Halloween on a budget.
+You could try similar with milk jugs too.

 Haunted Cubby House

 Want to turn your kid’s playhouse into a not-too-spooky haunted house for Halloween.
 This is a perfect outdoor decoration for a kid’s Halloween party, with a subtle and playful touch of Halloween decor.
+Make it cute and stylish or add some creepy crawlies and fake cobwebs for the holiday season.

 It’s All About The Candy Sign